Here are the different types of business ownership for small business owners

 e.
 Continuity factors

-1. Here are the various types of business ownership
+2. These are the various types of business ownership

 First, let’s define what we mean when we use the term “business entity,” or “business type,” or “ownership structure”—they’re all terms that mean, simply, how your business is organized.
-More specifically, they indicate how the government will view who owns your business, who is responsible for your business’ liability, and how your business should be taxed.
+More specifically, they indicate how the government will view who owns your business, who is responsible for your business’s liability, and how your business should be taxed.

 a.
 Sole proprietorship